 - Adherence to the adopted policies and rules

-A woman who is eligible for membership in The American Legion is also eligible to join the American Legion Auxiliary.
-The mother, wife, daughter, sister, grand-daughter, great-grand-daughter, or grandmother of members of The American Legion, and deceased veterans who served in the United States Armed Forces during the listed war eras.
-Step relatives are also eligible.
+A women who is eligible for membership in The American Legion is also eligible to join the American Legion Auxiliary.
+The mother, spouse, daughter, sister, grand-daughter, or grandmother of members of The American Legion, and deceased veterans who served in the United States Armed Forces during the listed war eras are eligible for membership.

-If you meet our eligibility requirements and would like to join us, please print an application and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.
+If you meet our eligibility requirements and would like to join us, please print an application (Fillable PDF version) and take it to your local American Legion Auxiliary Unit or contact us for information on finding your local unit.